bashhh89/tom/another1/project-overview.md

    - Questions are organized into logical phases to cover all aspects of AI implementation

 2. **AI-Powered Analysis**
-   - Responses are processed through an AI model that evaluates maturity across multiple dimensions.
+   - Responses are processed through an AI model that evaluates efficiency across multiple dimensions.
    - The AI considers industry-specific nuances and best practices.
-   - The system weighs different factors to determine the overall maturity tier (**Dabbler, Enabler, or Leader**).
+   - The system weighs different factors to determine the overall efficiency tier (**Dabbler, Enabler, or Leader**).

 3. **Dynamic Report Generation**
    - Based on the analysis, the system creates a completely customized report